piellardj/water-webgpu/README.md

     </p>
 </div>

 This blur is applied in a compute shader.
-It is computed in two steps as a separable gaussian blur: first vertical, then horizontal.
+It is computed in two steps as a separable Gaussian blur: first vertical, then horizontal.
 For better performance, I first load the region into workgroup cache, then work on that cache.
 It takes depth into account, in order to keep edges sharp: if there is a discontinuity in depth, then no blur is applied.
 Otherwise, a sphere in the foreground would be merged with the water in the background, which makes no sense visually.
 <div style="text-align:center">
     <img alt="Where there is a depth discontinuity, no blur is applied." src="src/readme/blur_depth-aware.png"/>
     <p>